browserengineering/book/book/forms.md

 to be submitted.

-When this form is submitted, the browser will first determine that it is making a POST request to `http://my-domain.com/submit` (using the normal rules of relative URLs).
-Then, it will gather up all of the input areas inside that form and create a big dictionary where the keys are the `name` attributes and the values are the text content:
+When this form is submitted, the browser will first determine that it is making a POST request to `http://my-domain.com/submit`.
+It does this by observing that the `method` attribute says `post`, and that the `action` attribute has a (relative) URL of `submit`, which we can turn into the mentioned URL using the rules for resolving relative URLs into absolute ones.
+Then it will gather up all of the input areas inside that form and create a big dictionary where the keys are the `name` attributes and the values are the text content:

 ``` {.example}
 { "name": "1", "comment": "2" }